 Atelier: Dada Disco and Left Coast Artists’ Party

-Atelier offers discerning guests events that are uniquely themed and inspired by the Museum's exhibitions or permanent collection, highlighted by performance, dance, music, and specialty hors d'oeuvres and cocktails.
-This season, Atelier goes outside the box with disco, donuts, live music, a chair that purrs, chorus karaoke, rumpled sheets, and a bicycle trip to nowhere.
+Atelier goes outside the box with disco, donuts, live music, a chair that purrs, karaoke, rumpled sheets, and a bicycle trip to nowhere.

 $25 SBMA Members/$30 Non-Members